tadjh/chatjack/README.md

 ## Bugs

-- TODO Dealer hit cards are not animating
 - TODO Dealer bust cards don't lose transparency
-- TODO Dealer animation will show hole card again during resolve probably due to card.id mismatch
+- TODO Dealer animation will show hole card again during reveal probably due to card.id mismatch
 - TODO When you draw into a blackjack state turns to PlayerBlackJack before stand can be hit, make drawing blackjack auto-stand and play blackjack animation

 ## Development